mattdrose/jquery-boiler/README.md

 <span class="js-tooltip" data-tip="Urr body in da club gettin tipsy!">Holla!</span>
 ```

-**Note*: This data value will overwrite both the default and user set values.
+**Note**: This data value will overwrite both the default and user set values.

 #### `init`

 `init` is a function that will automatically be run when the plugin is initiated.
-This is a good play to cache elements or do any heavy lifting to prepare the plugin for action.
+This is a good place to cache elements or do any heavy lifting to prepare the plugin for action.

 ##### Example